-People feel different symptoms of withdrawal depending on the drugs that they’re taking.
+People feel different symptoms of withdrawal, depending on the drugs that they’re taking.
 In general, however, there are a few withdrawal symptoms that are common to most drugs.
 These symptoms may include:

 - Abdominal Pain

 The intensity of symptoms also depends on how long people have been taking drugs.
 Since one possible result of withdrawal is death, people with addiction should seek professional help during the detox process.
-It’s also important for individuals to get rehab support after detox to lessen the chances of relapse.
+It’s also essential for individuals to get rehab support after detox to lessen the chances of relapse.

 The Stages of Withdrawal

 Besides varying levels of intensity, drug withdrawal also has different stages.
 People don’t usually experience the full force of withdrawal right away.
 Withdrawal typically starts with feeling bad as individuals come down off the high.
-From there, the symptoms get worse until they eventually start to fade away.
+From there, the symptoms get worse until they eventually begin to fade away.

 When individuals break down and take more drugs during withdrawal, the symptoms start over the next time that they miss a dose.
-This is one of the reasons it’s so important to get detox help.
+This is one of the reasons it’s so essential to get detox help.
 Accountability helps to prevent relapse.